krizdingus/krizdingus.com/PHILOSOPHY.md

 It worked.
 It was one page.
 It had links.
 It said "Krizdingus" at the top.
 Technically, it was a website.
 You could point to it and say, "Yeah, that's a guy who probably knows how to set up FTP."

 But eventually, that wasn't enough.
 I make weird things—printable stools, cartridge displays, nicotine mag-holders disguised as Game Boy mods.
 My website didn't reflect that.
-It looked like it belonged to someone who helps their HOA set up email forwarding.
+It looked like it belonged to someone who runs a neighborhood email list and takes it very seriously.

 So I wiped it.
 Started fresh.
 What came out the other side is what you're looking at now: a retro-futurist CRT terminal pretending it's 1996 but hosted on Cloudflare in 2025.